naboeth/MasterclassNFT/README.md

 1. After attending a masterclass, the participants can go on the DApp website and connect their browser wallet (Meta Mask).
 2. The provided address is checked (participants’ addresses are whitelisted), then a message is displayed if they are eligible for the NFT.
 3. If so, it appears a “minting” button, which triggers the creation of the NFT.
-The user will have to sign a transaction a pay the gas fee for the minting.
+The user will have to sign a transaction and pay the gas fee for the minting.
 4. The new NFT is transferred to the connected wallet.
 The address is no longer whitelisted.
 5. Then, the new NFT owner can access exclusive resources by clicking the "get access" button.
 They will be redirected to the Lit Protocol and have to connect their wallet to see restricted content.